 To start with, “branched-chain” refers to the structure of amino acid on a molecular level.
 As you know amino acids are the building blocks of protein.
 This is one of the reasons why it is a great supplement to your protein sparing modified fasting diet program.
 It also has functions related to energy production especially for people who choose to have an active lifestyle.

 BCAAs are essential supplements simply because your body does not produce them.
 They consist mainly of leucine, isoleucine, and valine – the three amino acids your body needs.
 The US National Library of Medicine and National Institute of Health even shares that it was once used to treat burn victims.
-Now, more than gaining mass, it is widely used by people who needs to maintain muscle mass, especially when taking on a calorie-deficit diet such as the PSMF.
+Now, more than gaining mass, it is widely used by people who need to maintain muscle mass, especially when taking on a calorie-deficit diet such as the PSMF.

 It might surprise you to know that BCAAs are used in the medical world for a host of reasons.
 For one, older people confined to bed rest and suffering from cancer benefit from these amino acids.
 It is also helpful for brain conditions that are the result of liver disease.
 It even helps in the treatment of Lou Gehrig’s disease.

 Although less than 3% of American people get to meet a healthy lifestyle qualification according to The Atlantic, this should not stop you from pursuing a healthy life approach.
-As such, these amino acids can help and here are a few things you can expect when you start to incorporate them in your diet program.
+As such, these amino acids can help and here are a few things you can expect when you start to incorporate them into your diet program.

 Whenever you exercise, you eventually experience the perception of fatigue.
 This caused by serotonin which is a by-product of amino acid tryptophan.
 This basically tells your brain that you are getting tired and that you have to slow it down.
 Taking in BCAA competes with tryptophan in entering your brain.
 Less tryptophan means less serotonin which could allow you to put with a longer workout.